SebasAB/SebasAB/README.md

 - 👋 Hi, I’m @SebasAB (Sebastián Aliaga)
-- 👀 I’m interested in Web Development in general.
-I consider myself a Fullstack Dev.
-- 🌱 I am a full-stack junior developer proficient in JavaScript (ReactJS, NextJS, NodeJS) and TypeScript, with experience in Python and some C#.
-I possess AWS knowledge as a certified Cloud Practitioner, acquired through various relevant courses.
+- 🌱 Experienced full-stack developer with expertise in Next.js, React.js, and Node.js.
+Certified in Sitecore XM Cloud with strong skills in AWS, Docker, and Kubernetes for efficient cloud-based solutions.
+Committed to delivering high-quality web experiences through innovation and collaboration.
 - 💞️ I’m looking to collaborate on any web projects.
 - 📫 How to reach me?
 Send me an email: sebasaliaga2515@gmail.com